Window Condensation: Causes and Remedies

 WHEN SHOULD I BE CONCERNED?

-Window condensation should only occur during extreme temperature differences and should be of a fairly small amount.
-During the winter months, condensation will be seen on the inside of the window.
-Condensation will present itself on the outside of the window during the summer months.
+Window condensation should only occur when there are extreme temperature differences between indoor and outdoor spaces.
+In addition, there should only be a fairly small amount of water on the glass.
+Condensation will be seen on the inside of a window during winter months, and will present itself on the outside of a window during summer months.

 If you find condensation between the two layers of glass in an insulated window, the airtight seal has probably been broken and the glass will need to be replaced.

-If there is too much moisture inside the home, you will find evidence during both the cold and warm seasons.
-Moisture spots on the ceiling or walls, peeling paint, rotting wood or delaminating plywood, moisture on exterior walls, fungus, mold or mildew growth are signs of a more serious moisture problem.
-Should you experience these symptoms, an expert heating & cooling contractor should be contacted in order to solve your problem.
+If there is too much moisture inside the home, you will see evidence during both the cold and warm seasons.
+Moisture spots on the ceiling or walls, peeling paint, rotting wood, delaminating plywood, moisture on exterior walls, and fungus, mold or mildew growth are signs of a more serious moisture problem.
+Should you experience these symptoms, an expert heating & cooling contractor should be contacted in order to solve the problem.